Virgilio Barco Vargas: Early life

 Barco was born in Cúcuta in the Norte de Santander Department of Colombia to Jorge Enrique Barco Maldonado and Julieta Vargas Durán.
 He studied Civil Engineering at the National University of Colombia and at the Massachusetts Institute of Technology from which he graduated in 1943.
 He entered politics in 1943 when he became a city council member for the Liberal Party in the town of Durania.
 He was then elected to the lower house of Congress, but went into exile to the US in 1950 because of violence between liberals and conservatives.
 His daughter, Carolina Barco Isakson (who would later become a Colombian politician herself) was born there.
 He obtained an M.A. in economics at MIT, where he took classes under Nobel Prize winners Robert Solow and Paul Samuelson in 1952.
 In 1954 he obtained a PhD in economics from Boston University.

-Barco is the grandson of Colombian General Virgilio Barco M., who developed one of the country's largest oil concessions in 1905.
+Barco is the grandson of Colombian General Virgilio Barco Martinez, who developed one of the country's largest oil concessions in 1905.